lampholder/termcast.me/README.md

 ## Current state:

-**N.B.** If you see errors from tmux about configuration commands, it might be that you're installed version of tmux is too old.
-Obviously it would be better if termcast detected this automatically - it doesn't, but you can try and run it with tmux configuration options compatible with older versions of tmux by running with the `--old-tmux` flag.
+**N.B.** If you see errors from tmux about configuration options, it might be that your version of tmux is old.
+Obviously it would be better if termcast detected and handled this automatically - it doesn't, but you can try and run it with tmux configuration options compatible with older versions of tmux by running with the `--old-tmux` flag.

 The pip termcast only works on python >= 2.7.9 because earlier versions can't support SNI :(